In order to use ONVIF clients the following requirements need to be met:

 The camera local IP could be find in the app --> settings of corresponding camera --> click 'Camera Info' button, it will show the camera local IP.

-An example snapshot in TinyCam as below:
+An example snapshot of above settings in TinyCam as below:

 Step 3: Go to Camera Status, check the Protocol is 'RTSP over TCP'.